 The components are scaled either horizontally (by adding additional physical and virtual servers to each component of the solution architecture scales independently according to the desired number of supported users.
-Additional appliance nodes can be added at any time to expand the Virtual SAN SDS pool in a modular fashion.
-The scaling limit for Virtual SAN is restricted due to the limits of the Hypervisor so 64 Nodes in total per Cluster.
-The recommended limit by VMware with regards to the amount of VMs per Cluster is 2,000 so taking this into consideration we need 10 compute nodes for with 200 Task User VMs per Node.
-The image below shows a 2000 user vSAN Block.
+Additional appliance nodes can be added at any time to expand the vSAN SDS pool in a modular fashion.
+The scaling limit for vSAN is restricted due to the limits of the Hypervisor so 64 Nodes in total per Cluster.
+The recommended limit by VMware with regards to the number of linked clones VMs per Cluster is 4,000 so taking this into consideration we need 20 compute nodes for with 200 Task User VMs per Node.
+The image below shows a 4000 user vSAN Block.

-The recommendation from VMware is not to exceed 2,000 VM's/Sessions per Block.
-The example below shows a scale out of a 10,000-user vSAN Pod with 2000 user blocks, each block contains its own Virtual Center.
-The VCSA is protected by native HA which is a new feature with vSphere and this is covered in the VMware vSphere section.
+The example below shows a scale out of an 8,000 user vSAN Pod with 4000 user blocks, each block contains its own Virtual Center.